 1. Not taking time to heal is one of the costliest dating mistakes

 This is one of the most important dating mistakes that you need to avoid.
-Due to feeling panicky, you may wind up jumping into the dating pool right after your divorce in order to reassure yourself that you will not spend the rest of the life alone.
+Due to feeling panicky, you may wind up jumping into the dating pool right after your divorce in order to reassure yourself that you will not spend the rest of your life alone.
 This, however, can lead to fiascos and disappointments and make you feel even worse.
 There are three aspects of emotional healing that you should address prior to considering dating after divorce.
 This will help you avoid many other dating mistakes.

 - Finishing emotional business with your ex